SimonSiefke/vscode-ftl-react/README.md

 FreeMarker language colorization extension for Visual Studio Code.
 You can read more about FreeMarker [here](http://freemarker.incubator.apache.org/).

-This extension is based on the vs-freemarker extension https://github.com/dcortes92/vs-freemarker

 ## Usage

 [Install](https://marketplace.visualstudio.com/items?itemName=sadfghjkljhgfdews.freemarker-react) the extension and open any `.ftl` file.